-In KS1 a cloud system is used with children moving up and down the reward chart as necessary.
-Teachers seek to recognise changed behaviour quickly and positively, so children do not remain on the clouds for any length of time.
-This allows children to recognise quickly that an immediate change results in positive attention and praise.
-Very rarely will children be on the Black Cloud.
-However, if this is the case children will receive a sanction appropriate to the individual child.
+In KS1 a star and sun system is used to recognise positive behaviour, with children moving up the reward chart as necessary.
+Teachers seek to recognise changed positive behaviour quickly which allows children to recognise quickly that an immediate change results in positive attention and praise.

+If a child continues to make wrong choices after reminders and explanations the child will receive a sanction appropriate to the individual child.
 Where there is persistent poor choices staff would pick up at step 4 on the chart below.